tradingview/documentation-guidelines/PineUserManual/README.md

 [RST guidelines](RSTGuidelines.md)

-This doc provides guidelines on the [terminology](Terminology.md) we use.
+We also have guidelines on the [terminology](Terminology.md) we use in all Pine-related documentation.